 Paul is also conscious of the benefits of obtaining suitable mediation directions and/or Ungley Orders in appropriate cases.
 He is often called upon to advise on the extent to which mediation or similar mechanisms should form part of the pre-trial strategy in a given case.
 He frequently drafts position papers for mediations to be conducted without his attendance.

-Paul is regularly instructed in connection with jurisdictional disputes, both under the EC Regulation 44/2001 and at common law, as well as challenges to the jurisdiction of arbitral Tribunals.
+Paul is regularly instructed in connection with jurisdictional disputes, as well as challenges to the jurisdiction of arbitral Tribunals.
 Several of Paul’s cases in this area have involved allegations of State Immunity.
 Paul is available to advise clients strategically in cases where a number of potential jurisdictions might be available.

 Examples of recent instructions: